Why and How to Install Bar Ends On A Mountain Bike

 ● Boosts body weight for uphill cycling

-Riding a bike uphill is not an easy task, even if it is something you do routinely.
+Riding a bike uphill is not an easy task, even if you do it routinely.
 Increasing heart rate and reduced speed will make you want to give up and walk the way up.
 However, with bar ends, things get easier.
-When you hold onto the bar ends, you can easily lurch your torso forward, adding more weight to the front wheel.
+When you hold onto the bar ends, you can lurch your torso forward, adding more weight to the front wheel.

 Thus, the center of gravity becomes low and shifts forward, making riding uphill less strenuous.
 Without shifting body weight to the front, wheels will have a weak grip on the ground.
 You can imagine how difficult cycling uphill on a light bicycle would be, only having handlebars to steer your way through to the top.